Amsterdam: Immigration

 In 2006, people of non-Western origin made up approximately one-fifth of the population of Amsterdam, and more than 30% of the city's children.
 A slight majority of the residents of Amsterdam have at least one parent who was born outside the country.
 However, a much larger majority has at least one parent who was born inside the country (intercultural marriages are common in the city).
 Only a third of inhabitants under 15 are autochthons (person with two parents of Dutch origin).
 In 2023, autochthons were a minority in 40% of Amsterdam's neighborhoods.
 Segregation along ethnic lines is visible, with people of non-Western origin, considered a separate group by Statistics Netherlands, concentrating in specific neighborhoods especially in Nieuw-West, Zeeburg, Bijlmer and in certain areas of Amsterdam-Noord.

 In 2000, Christians formed the largest religious group in the city (28% of the population).
 The next largest religion was Islam (8%), most of whose followers were Sunni.
-In 2015, Christians formed the largest religious group in the city (28% of the population).
-The next largest religion was Islam (7.1%), most of whose followers were Sunni.
+By 2015, this remained largely unchanged, with a slight decrease in the Muslim population to 7.1%.
 Amsterdam has been one of the municipalities in the Netherlands that provided immigrants with extensive and free Dutch-language courses, which have benefited many immigrants.